 Fill your garden with the best mosquito repellent plants and you'll no longer have to dread the tell-tale whine of a pesky biting mosquito on a warm summer night.
 Mosquitoes are one of the few drawbacks of outdoor living, but you can cut down on the number of troublesome bugs by choosing to fill your garden with plants which act as a natural deterrent.

 There are few of us who don’t react in some way to the bites of these common insects.
 Some people experience a small red bump, while others react more strongly.
-Either way, it’s an irritation we can all do without, and the good news is, there are some plants which will discourage the critters from coming into the garden and finding a human target.
-Just as you'll find with how to get rid of ants from your garden, the solutions to your mosquito problems might be easier than you think.
+Either way, it’s an irritation we can all do without, and the good news is, there are some plants that will help to get rid of mosquitoes.

 The science is simple.
 'The aromatic oils found in the leaves of certain plants help both to repel mosquitoes and mask the scent that some people produce, that makes us so attractive to them,' say the experts at Rentokil.